cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 (CPU cores, GPU devices, memory, disk space) that it needs to execute.
 This allows each worker to pack the appropriate number of tasks.
 For example, a worker running on a 64-core machine could run 32 dual-core tasks, 16 four-core tasks, or any other combination that adds up to 64 cores.
-If you don't know the resources needed, you can enable an automatic resource monitor to track and report what each task uses.
+If you don't know the resources needed, you can enable a resource monitor to automatically track, report, and allocate what each task uses.

 TaskVine is easy to deploy on existing HPC and cloud facilities.
 The worker processes are self-contained executables, and TaskVine